 Feely Fair allows the children to experience all five senses as they walk through many textures in their bare feet!

 The monarchs migrate once a year as over 100 Kindergarteners in butterfly wings fly down the field from Austin to Mexico.

-Our spring study of animals and life cycles includes hatching butterflies, ladybugs and baby chicks.
-But perhaps our oldest and most loved tradition of all is our Kindergarten Circus.
+Perhaps our oldest and most loved tradition of all is our Kindergarten Circus.
 The children amaze us with their many acts and tricks.
 Many LT graduates still remember their part in the LWE Kindergarten Circus!!!

 Each year in October, the library is filled with beautifully decorated pumpkins!
 The students choose their favorite book character and with the help of their family, transform ordinary pumpkins into literary works of art.
 The entire school enjoys touring the annual Pumpkin Patch.